Miri Airport: Facilities

-There is a hangar for general aviation and an Awan Inspirasi hangar 500 m from the terminal building.
+There is a hangar for general aviation and a separate hangar now owned by HAS International Sdn Bhd 500 m from the terminal building.
 The general aviation apron GA2 is a small distance away from GA1 apron, which was completed in 2011.
-The Awan Inspirasi hangar and GA2 were designed to accommodate 4 helicopters up to Sikorsky S92.
+The HAS International hangar and GA2 were designed to accommodate 4 helicopters of up to the latest Airbus Helicopters H175 model.
 MASkargo and Gading Sari each maintains a hangar less than 50 m away from the terminal building.